tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 you need to make sure you're making patches and applying them this way!
 There is no system in place to ensure developers actually do this but code reviews.

-**New way:** You cannot directly edit core or contrib code, because it will be downloaded anew on each `build`.
+**New way:** You cannot directly edit core or contrib code because it will be downloaded anew on each `build`.
 Instead, Aquifer will apply all patches in the patches directory during build.
 This way you will: